 Deji was born in Nigeria and grew up in Allen and Opebi axis in Ikeja, Lagos.
 His father, Mr. Duro Akinwande was the former Financial Controller of Guardian Newspapers Limited and his mother, worked with the Ministry of Education.
-Influenced by parents who were both educated and professionals, he grew up to love books, read and learn.
+Influenced by parents who were both professionals in their field, he grew up to love books.
 According to his dad, “Deji’s love for books and learning is legendary.”
 He attended Federal Government College, Ido-Ani where his flair for Engineering became apparent .
 He left for America after he finished secondary school in 1994 and graduated with a B.S/M.S. combined degree in Electrical Engineering and Applied Physics from Case Western Reserve University, Ohio, USA.
 Deji completed a thesis on the physics, chemistry, materials and electronic properties of carbon materials that earned him a PH.D from Stanford University in 2009.

 He gained industrial experience designing and testing analog circuits from MHz to 110 GHz for network analyzer and signal generator instruments at Agilent Technologies in California.
 He subsequently worked at XtremeSpectrum, Freescale and Motorola on the modeling, design and testing of the first commercial 100 Mb/s ultra-wideband receiver chip.